-- Written Policies and Procedures
+- 1. Written Policies and Procedures

-- Such policies and procedures must describe the competitive process for selecting a one-stop operator and the manner in which it will address the settlement of all contractual and administrative issues, such as protests, appeals, and disputes.
-The NEIWDB will provide a competitive process for selection the One-Stop Operator and/or Service provider(s).
+- a.
+Such policies and procedures must describe the competitive process for selecting a one-stop operator and the manner in which it will address the settlement of all contractual and administrative issues, such as protests, appeals, and disputes.
+The NWIWDB will provide a competitive process for selection the One-Stop Operator and/or Service provider(s).
 All proposals or sealed bids received by the submission deadline will be initially reviewed for responsiveness and compliance with the specifications and requirements in the RFP/IFB.
 The proposals passing the initial review will be scored by the review committee according to the following criteria, with attention to clarity, completeness, and quality:

-- Cover Sheet
+- i.
+Cover Sheet

-- Executive Summary
+- ii.
+Executive Summary

-- Organization Overview
+- iii.
+Organization Overview

-- Program Narrative
+- iv.
+Program Narrative

-- Budget & Budget Narrative
+- v.
+Budget & Budget Narrative

-- Attachments
+- vi.
+Attachments

-- The NEIWDB is required to complete the One-Stop operator and/or Service Provider(s) competitive process every four years.
-Six (6) months prior to the end of the four (4) years, the NEIWDB will begin the procurement process in order to meet the guidelines.
+- b.
+The NWIWDB is required to complete the One-Stop operator and/or Service Provider(s) competitive process every four years.
+Six (6) months prior to the end of the four (4) years, the NWIWDB will begin the procurement process in order to meet the guidelines.

-For Service Providers: the NEIWDB may extend the initial one-year contract for up to an additional three (3) years, in increments of one year, depending on program performance, availability of funds, and if it is determined to be in the best interest of the local area.
+For Service Providers: the NWIWDB may extend the initial one-year contract for up to an additional three (3) years, in increments of one year, depending on program performance, availability of funds, and if it is determined to be in the best interest of the local area.

-- Appropriate Methods of Procurement for Competitions - As a non-federal entity, the NEIWDB will use the following methods of procurement (described at 2 CFR 200.320): - Sealed Bids - Competitive Proposals - Sole Source - Full and Open Competition - A funding level range or an up to amount must be provided in the RFP that ensures the responsibilities in the Statement of Work can be performed. - Such competition must be conducted for all procurement transactions.
+c.
+Appropriate Methods of Procurement for Competitions

-- Written procedures must allow for sufficient time for all phases of the procurement process to be carried out in a manner that would not unduly restrict competition. - The RFP must be open for a minimum of 20 business days. - Pre-qualified lists must be current and include enough qualified sources to ensure open and free competition and must not preclude bidders and offerors from qualifying during the solicitation period. - Procurements that are in excess of the simplified acquisition threshold (currently set at \$150,000 by 48 CFR 2.1) cannot use the small purchase procurement. - Entities performing a competitive procurement must ensure the proposed costs of the one-stop operator are allowable, meaning that they are reasonable, necessary, and allocable. - Restricting competition is not allowed.
-Activities that may be considered to be restrictive of competition include, but are not limited to: - Placing unreasonable requirements on firms for them to qualify to do business. - Requiring unnecessary experience and excessive bonding. - Non-competitive pricing practices between firms or between affiliated companies. - Non-competitive contracts to consultants that are on retainer contracts. - Organizational conflicts of interest. - Specifying only a "brand name" product instead of allowing "an equal" product to be offered and describing the performance or other relevant requirements of the procurement. - Any arbitrary action in the procurement process.
+- i.
+As a non-federal entity, the NWIWDB will use the following methods of procurement (described at 2 CFR 200.320): - ii.
+Sealed Bids - iii.
+Competitive Proposals - iv.
+Sole Source - 2.
+Full and Open Competition - a.
+A funding level range or an up to amount must be provided in the RFP that ensures the responsibilities in the Statement of Work can be performed. - b.
+Such competition must be conducted for all procurement transactions. - c.
+Written procedures must allow for sufficient time for all phases of the procurement process to be carried out in a manner that would not unduly restrict competition. - d.
+The RFP must be open for a minimum of 20 business days. - e.
+Pre-qualified lists must be current and include enough qualified sources to ensure open and free competition and must not preclude bidders and offerors from qualifying during the solicitation period. - f.
+Procurements that are in excess of the simplified acquisition threshold (currently set at \$150,000 by 48 CFR 2.1) cannot use the small purchase procurement. - g.
+Entities performing a competitive procurement must ensure the proposed costs of the one-stop operator are allowable, meaning that they are reasonable, necessary, and allocable. - h.
+Restricting competition is not allowed.
+Activities that may be considered to be restrictive of competition include, but are not limited to: - i.
+Placing unreasonable requirements on firms for them to qualify to do business. - ii.
+Requiring unnecessary experience and excessive bonding. - iii.
+Non-competitive pricing practices between firms or between affiliated companies. - iv.
+Non-competitive contracts to consultants that are on retainer contracts. - v.
+Organizational conflicts of interest. - vi.
+Specifying only a "brand name" product instead of allowing "an equal" product to be offered and describing the performance or other relevant requirements of the procurement. - vii.
+Any arbitrary action in the procurement process.